Working Principle of Miniature Circuit Breaker (MCB) Explained!

 Protection against overcurrent is crucial for the electrical installation because it avoids damage to the wiring isolating characteristics, these damages can cause:

-– Increase of the electrical energy consumption due to residual current caused by isolation issues in the wiring
+– Increase in the electrical energy consumption due to residual current caused by isolation issues in the wiring

 – Personal accident by direct contact with damaged wires